NiroDev/JustAnotherBot/README.md

 # JustAnotherBot
-A Discord bot written in C#
+A Discord bot written in C# for testing purposes